TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 2. `standalone`: A standalone IMGAPI, that runs independent of a Triton DataCenter.
 These are configured with `mode === "public"` (for public images, example "images.joyent.com") or `mode === "private"` (for repos with private images, example "updates.joyent.com").
-These server HTTPS over a public network (via stud for SSL termination, to HAproxy for possible load balancing, to one or more node.js IMGAPI processes).
+These serve HTTPS over a public network (via stud for SSL termination, to HAproxy for possible load balancing, to one or more node.js IMGAPI processes).
 They are typically configured to use HTTP Signature auth (like Triton's CloudAPI and Manta's web